kr45732/rust-query-api/docs/docs.md

 ## Average Auctions
 - `key` - key to access the API
-- `time` - unix timestamp, in milliseconds, for how far back the average auction prices should be calculated.
+- `time` - unix timestamp, in seconds, for how far back the average auction prices should be calculated.
 The most is 5 days back
 - `step` - how the auction sales should be averaged.
 For example, 1 would average it by minute, 60 would average it by hour, 1440 would average it by day, and so on
 - `center` - measure of center used to determine item prices.
-Supported methods are 'mean', 'mean_old', 'median', 'modified_median'
+Supported methods are 'mean', 'median', 'modified_median'
 - `percent` - percent of median (above and below) to average when using 'modified_median' center

 ## Average Bins
 - `key` - key to access the API
-- `time` - unix timestamp, in milliseconds, for how far back the average bin prices should be calculated.
+- `time` - unix timestamp, in seconds, for how far back the average bin prices should be calculated.
 The most is 5 days back
 - `step` - how the bin sales should be averaged.
 For example, 1 would average it by minute, 60 would average it by hour, 1440 would average it by day, and so on
 - `center` - measure of center used to determine item prices.
-Supported methods are 'mean', 'mean_old', 'median', 'modified_median'
+Supported methods are 'mean', 'median', 'modified_median'
 - `percent` - percent of median (above and below) to average when using 'modified_median' center

 ## Average Auctions & Bins
 - `key` - key to access the API
-- `time` - unix timestamp, in milliseconds, for how far back the average auction & bin prices should be calculated.
+- `time` - unix timestamp, in seconds, for how far back the average auction & bin prices should be calculated.
 The most is 5 days back
 - `step` - how the auction & bin sales should be averaged.
 For example, 1 would average it by minute, 60 would average it by hour, 1440 would average it by day, and so on
 - `center` - measure of center used to determine item prices.
-Supported methods are 'mean', 'mean_old', 'median', 'modified_median'
+Supported methods are 'mean', 'median', 'modified_median'
 - `percent` - percent of median (above and below) to average when using 'modified_median' center

 ## Query Items